 - 3 -4 large fat cloves of garlic

-- 4 tbsp extra virgin olive oil + 1 tsp + a drizzle
+- 4 tablespoon extra virgin olive oil + 1 teaspoon + a drizzle

 - 1 chilli very finely chopped (remove the seeds and veins if you don't want too much heat)

 - Pre-heat your oven to 225c/435f.

 - Massage 1 teaspoon of oil over the peppers, aubergine, and unpeeled garlic cloves, and place cut side down onto a baking sheet lined with parchment.

 - Bake for around 25 minutes, or until the vegetables are soft, and the pepper skins are blackened.

 - Remove from the oven, and put the peppers into a Ziploc bag for 10 minutes.

 - Very carefully, scrape the aubergine flesh away from the skin (please don't burn yourself), and place into the bowl of a food processor.

 - Remove the peppers from their bag, and peel away the skins.
 Add to the aubergines, and pulse a few times, just enough to break up the veggies.